 Chanel company becomes major shareholder of the company in 2016.

-Since 2021, Mégisserie Richard is certified with Bronze medal from Leather Working Group (LWG).
+In 2021, Mégisserie Richard is certified with Bronze medal from Leather Working Group (LWG), then Silver medal in 2023.
 It rewards Mégisserie Richard for all its hard work regarding environment and sustainability.

 The production’s purpose is to transform raw hides into tanned, coloured refined leather which will in turn be used to create high end goods for the luxury industry : bags, shoes, garments and accessories.